 FSHD is caused by aberrant expression of DUX4 in skeletal muscle resulting in the inappropriate presence of DUX4 protein, a transcription factor causing the expression of other genes.
-Normally DUX4-driven gene expression is limited to early embryonic development, after which time the DUX4gene is silenced.
+Normally, DUX4-driven gene expression is limited to early embryonic development, after which time the DUX4 gene is silenced.
 In patients with FSHD, aberrant production of DUX4 protein in skeletal muscle regulates other genes encoding proteins, some of which are toxic to the muscle.
 The result of aberrant DUX4 expression in FSHD is death of muscle and its replacement by fat, resulting in skeletal muscle weakness and progressive disability.
 We believe that reducing expression of the DUX4 gene and its downstream transcriptional program could provide a disease-modifying therapeutic approach for the treatment of FSHD at its root cause.
 Published preclinical and human data, in addition to in vitro experiments that we have conducted, suggest that any reduction in DUX4 expression may be beneficial for patients.
 In preclinical studies, we have demonstrated that there is a direct relationship between muscle cell death (apoptosis) and the level of DUX4 expression, and a reduction in DUX4 leads to a concomitant decrease in apoptosis.
 As illustrated in the graphic below, in animal models where expression of DUX4 in skeletal muscle is induced, a corresponding loss of function is observed with increasing levels of DUX4 expression.
 In these animal models where low levels of DUX4 are expressed, the animals performed similarly to healthy animals in a mobility assessment, suggesting that complete DUX4 reduction is not required for a functional benefit.
 Data from human muscle biopsies likewise indicated that increased DUX4 activity is related to worsening muscle pathology.

-In all patients with FSHD, the DUX4 gene is unsilenced, or de-repressed, as a result of one of two different types of genetic alterations, leading to FSHD1 or FSHD2.
-Approximately 95% of patients have FSHD1 and approximately 5% of patients have FSHD2.
-FSHD1 is caused by the contraction of an array of DNA, known as a D4Z4 repeat, from greater than ten repeat units to nine or fewer units.
+In all patients with FSHD, the DUX4 gene is unsilenced, or de-repressed, as a result of one of two different types of genetic alterations, leading to FSHD1 or FSHD1 and FSHD2 converge on a common downstream pathway resulting in a clinically indistinguishable phenotype.
+Approximately 95% of patients have FSHD1 and approximately 5% of patients have FSHD1 is caused by the contraction of an array of DNA, known as a D4Z4 repeat, from greater than ten repeat units to nine or fewer units.
 This contraction causes de-repression of DUX4.
-Patients with FSHD2 do not have meaningful D4Z4 repeat contraction, but have mutations in a regulatory gene, known as the SMCHD1 gene, that normally contributes to the repression of the DUX4 gene via DNA methylation.
+Patients with FSHD2 do not have meaningful D4Z4 repeat contraction, but have mutations in regulatory genes, primarily the SMCHD1 gene, which normally contribute to the repression of the DUX4 gene via DNA methylation.

-FulcrumSeek Identified the Drug Target for FSHD
+Identification of the Drug Target for FSHD

 We utilized patient-derived FSHD1 muscle cells, known as myotubes, and screened them with our small molecule probe library to identify drug targets that reduced DUX4 expression.
-We identified several potential drug targets, however the modulation of the majority of the targets adversely affected the health or differentiation of muscle cells.
-One drug target that we identified from our screening efforts for which we did not observe adverse cell health issues was $p38a/\beta$ , which had been studied extensively in other diseases, but had not been reported to be linked to DUX4 expression or FSHD until we conducted our screening efforts.
-We evaluated multiple small molecule $p38a/\beta$ inhibitors and observed a consistent reduction of both DUX4 expression and DUX4-driven gene transcripts with each $p38a/\beta$ inhibitor.
-We conducted further validation experiments to confirm that inhibition of p38a using genetic approaches such as siRNA and CRISPR single-guide RNAs, also led to a reduction in DUX4 expression.
-Additionally, researchers from Saint Louis University independently published the results of a study which concluded that inhibitors of $p38a/\beta$ , including losmapimod, suppressed DUX4 expression in cellular and animal FSHD models.
+While we identified several potential drug targets, the modulation of the majority of the targets adversely affected the health or differentiation of muscle cells.
+However, one drug target that we identified from our screening efforts for which we did not observe adverse cell health consequences was p38a/ β , which had been studied extensively in other diseases but had not been reported to be linked to DUX4 expression or FSHD until we conducted our screening efforts.
+We evaluated multiple small molecule p38a/ β inhibitors and observed a consistent reduction of both DUX4 expression and DUX4-driven gene transcripts with each p38a/ β inhibitor.
+We conducted further validation experiments to confirm that inhibition of p38a using genetic approaches such as siRNA and CRISPR single-guide RNAs also led to a reduction in DUX4 expression.
+Additionally, researchers from Saint Louis University independently published the results of a study that concluded that inhibitors of p38a/ β , including losmapimod, suppressed DUX4 expression in cellular and animal FSHD models.